 - Failure to grow normally

 Even though ASD is present from birth, symptoms often do not appear during childhood.
 Instead, the right atrium may become larger over time, causing problems in adulthood.
 Adults with ASD may experience arrhythmia or heart failure.
-Heart failure means that the heart cannot pump enough blood to meet the body's needs.
-It causes blood and fluid to build up in certain parts of the body, such as the lungs, liver, abdomen, and legs.

 How is it treated?